tito/demosmooth/README.md

 well.
 - Gabriel (xiaomi redmi 3 pro): Like the carousel, no difference on Mapview.
 Hard to get speed on recycleview.
 - Kived (?): Carousel should go to the nearest slide; no difference on mapview, harder to get inertia on the list, and both need greater damping for low value
+- Arnaud (Nexus 5): Carousel and recycleview are more reactive
+- Lucie (Galaxy S5): The carousel don't have "smooth" as the first one, it is more fast and stop without slowing down.